Bo and Me

 When I interviewed him a few weeks ago at Chappy’s, David wore a Heisman Memorial Trophy baseball cap.
 “Hard to believe it’s been 25 years,” he said.

-In 1989, at the absolute Bo Knows Everything height of Bo Jackson’s popularity, Rosenblatt, who was then working in RBD Library special collections and archives and who had for years been hording every scrap of Bo Jackson related material he could get his hands on– we’re talking the promotional “Bo! for Heisman” postcards David Housel and Co. were sending out at a quiet but regular clip, and the VHS video project Bo wrote, directed and starred in that he had to complete as part of his course requirements when he came back to school, and a warped tape of the less than flattering “My Bo” song produced by then Birmingham-based radio personalities Mark and Brian, and more than 500 newspaper clippings –wrote a paper titled The Image and Impact of Bo Jackson on Auburn University. …“because I was wondering …is it only me?”
+In 1989, when Bo Knew Everything, David was working in the university’s special collections and archives.
+For years he’d been hoarding every scrap of Bo Jackson related material he could get his hands on… we’re talking David Housel’s promotional “Bo! for Heisman” postcards and the VHS video project Bo wrote, directed and starred in for a class when he came back to school, and a warped tape of the less than flattering “My Bo” song produced by then Birmingham-based radio personalities Mark and Brian, and more than 500 newspaper clippings.
+He decided to write a paper titled The Image and Impact of Bo Jackson on Auburn University “because,” he says, “I was wondering–is it only me?”

-I push the recorder closer.
+I push the recorder towards him.

 “I mean, I’m a football fan.
 I semi-worship Bo Jackson,” he says.
-“Most of that was psychological, that we had somebody like Bo Jackson.
+“Most of that was psychological, that we (Auburn) had somebody like Bo Jackson.
 But the bigger question was what impact did he have on Auburn?
 It can’t help but reflect on the university.”

 “Still a brick, dad.”